kniw233/BLERobot4180/README.md

 The base of this app is nRF UART app for Android from Nordic Semiconductor.
 Source: https://github.com/NordicSemiconductor/Android-nRF-UART

-Please check wiki page for details.
+Please check Wiki page for details.